Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 # It has factorial time complexity O(n!).
 These examples should provide you with a better understanding of time complexities and how they relate to the efficiency of algorithms.
 Remember that choosing the right algorithm for a specific problem often involves considering both time and space complexities, as well as other practical factors.

+Certainly!
+An algorithm that is considered to be linear typically refers to its time complexity.
+In computer science and mathematics, the term "linear" is often used to describe an algorithm's behavior in relation to the size of its input data.
+Specifically, a linear algorithm has a time complexity that grows linearly with the size of the input.
+This means that as the input data increases, the time it takes for the algorithm to complete also increases at a constant rate.

+Let's delve deeper into the meaning and behavior of a linear algorithm:

+1. Time Complexity:

+In Big O notation, a linear algorithm is denoted as O(n), where "n" represents the size of the input data.
+This notation provides an upper bound on the growth rate of the algorithm's running time concerning the input size.
+2. Behavior:

+Linear algorithms have a direct and proportional relationship between the input size and the number of operations or steps required to solve the problem.
+For each additional data element in the input, a linear algorithm typically performs a fixed number of operations.
+This means that if you double the input size, the algorithm will roughly take twice as long to execute.
+3. Examples:

+Linear search: When searching for an element in an unsorted list, you may need to examine each element one by one.
+This is a linear operation because the time it takes is directly proportional to the size of the list.
+Calculating the sum of elements in an array: To find the sum of all elements in an array, you need to iterate through each element once.
+The time taken is linear in relation to the number of elements in the array.
+4. Characteristics:

+Linear algorithms are generally straightforward and easy to implement.
+They are well-suited for problems where you need to process each element of the input data exactly once.
+Linear algorithms tend to have good performance for small to moderately sized datasets but may become inefficient for very large datasets because the time required grows proportionally with the data size.
+5. Visual Representation:

+If you were to plot the time taken by a linear algorithm on a graph, you would typically see a straight line, which reflects the linear growth in time as the input size increases.
+6. Complexity Analysis:

+When analyzing the complexity of a linear algorithm, you can often count the number of iterations or operations in a loop that processes the input data.
+The number of iterations will be directly proportional to the size of the input.
+In summary, a linear algorithm has a time complexity of O(n), meaning its running time grows linearly with the size of the input.
+This behavior is characterized by a constant relationship between the input size and the number of operations performed, making linear algorithms suitable for many practical tasks, especially when dealing with reasonably sized datasets.

+In terms of space complexity, the code doesn't use any data structures that grow with the input, so it can be considered O(1) in terms of space.

+Final notes:

+I often view C++ as the combination of "C" and "++".
+I know this may sound wierd, but the reasno for this is because usually for every solution that uses a "C" based approach, there is usually a corresponding modern "++" way of doing it.
+For this reason in the next part and the parts to come after that when we talk about STL containers I will try and show both ways of doing the "C" way and the "++" way, so you can choose which way to do it.
+But, wait a minute!
+What is STL?...
+Look at udemy C++ video and write about here briefly.

+C++ is a powerful and flexible programming language, which was designed to build upon the constructs of the C programming language.
+Thus, with minor exceptions, C++ is a superset of the C programming language.
+C++ shares C’s ability to deal efficiently with hardware at the level of bits, bytes, words, addresses, etc.
+In addition, C++ adds several enhancements over C (which motivates the name “C++”), with the principal enhancement being the object-oriented concept of a class

+You may notice that as we create the functionality and algorthims in this walktrough, we will try to create them as separate functions to the data types and calsses and containers that they handle as much as possible.
+This is since we generally want our functions to be able to be portable and work with any data type without being specifically tide or implemented into a specific container type.
+Furthermoer, many containers are either baked into the language or weer defined previously which restricts us from being able to modify them in the first place.

+When trying to explain each of the functionalities mentioned above (insert, search, access, traverse, deletion, etc...) we will not nccessarilly do them in a predefined order as explaining some of them may influnece and have a big impact of understanding alot of other operations.
+Therefore, I will explain each one as I see fit first that may have the biggest impact in understanding others.

+One more important note of the basic operational expectations for each data structure is that each of them may created multiple sub set of operations aswell.
+Meaning that each operation can have 2, 3, or even more variations as to hawe they approch the functionality.
+For example, we could have 3 different methods of inserting an element into a data structure depending on the needs and characteristics of the operations.

+Examples of finding the Big-O notation:

+2n^2+ 7n + 65

+n(n+4) + 40
+nlogn + 10logn^2

+Example for constant O(1):

+Imagine you have a sorted array of numbers from lowest to highest.
+Finding the lowest or highest number is constant because their positions are always at the front and back respectively.

+We use asypmtotic notations and Big-O not because we love math, but rathre we would like to use these tools to quickly and effeciently find a rough estimate of how our program will perform without having to setup complex testing environmest nor having to implement our algorithm completely and finalizing it.

+Algorithms can either be very performant or be very elegant. elegnat means that either very readabel and understandable.

+Time complexity: The amount of work that an algorithm performs as the number of input requests increas over time.
+Every algorithm can be represented using a mathematical function called "Growth Rate Function" which enables us to establish a relationship between how the increase in the number of input requests can influence the outcome or performance of our algorithm.
+Big-O notation studies the upper bound limitation of the growth rate function.
+Meaning how much time the algorithm will take at the maximum without crossing a praticular boundary.

+Recursive functions are commonly used in a methodology called "Divide and Conquor"

+// Maybe it would be better to have one ADT called "Container" that has general purpose funcitons for all container types.
+You could start by just making simple classes and at the end talk about how to turn all of them [array, vector, list, etc.] into one common interface.

+Traversing data structures can also be useful if you want to figure out the size of that data structure because you may not neccessarilly want to keep track of the size individiually for whatever reason.
+Maybe you want to search for an element and you need go through each element, maybe you want to find the correct place for inserting an element or to find an element that needs to be deleted.
+Traversing is very important because it influences other operations heavilly.

+When creating your array, vector, linked list, etc... custom classes you could specify at the very top using comments what the Big-O() of each of them shoud be and whta they do...

+use  return EXIT SUCCESS;  where possible

+Add a section or an entire new part that talks about templates in depth as well.

 <!-- ############################################# Separator - Bottom ############################################# -->